Washington Contractor License Bond

 Can I use a cash deposit instead of a surety bond in Washington?

-Yes, Washington allows contractors to provide a cash deposit as an alternative to a surety bond.
+Yes, Washington allows contractors to provide a cash deposit in lieu of a surety bond.
 However, this method ties up funds and may not offer the same flexibility as a traditional bond.
 Most contractors choose to work with a surety provider for convenience and efficiency.

 Fast, Reliable Washington Contractor License Bond